Full Metal Jacket: Plot

 By January 1968, Joker is a sergeant based in Da Nang for the newspaper Stars and Stripes alongside Private First Class "Rafter Man", a combat photographer.
-Their base is unsuccessfully raided as part of the Tet Offensive.
-The following morning, Joker and Rafter Man are sent to Phu Bai, where Joker searches for and reunites with Sergeant "Cowboy" Evans, a friend from Parris Island who now serves in a unit dubbed the "Lusthog Squad".
-While reporting at a site where civilians were massacred, a Marine Corps colonel challenges Joker on the inconsistency of his wearing a peace symbol pin button on his uniform's lapel, while having "Born to Kill" written on his helmet.
-Joker claims he does not know its meaning, nor where he procured the button, but when pressed, surmises he intended it as commentary on the duality of man.
-After a pause, the baffled colonel responds "Whose side are you on, son?"
-He later tells Joker to "... jump on the team and come on in for the big win", and concludes "We've gotta try to keep our heads until this peace craze blows over."
+On the morning after their base is attacked as part of the Tet Offensive, Joker and Rafter Man are sent to Phu Bai, where Joker searches for and reunites with Sergeant "Cowboy" Evans, a friend from Parris Island who now serves in a rifle squad.

-During the Battle of Huế, platoon leader Lieutenant Walter J. "'Mr. Touchdown" Schinoski falls victim to a surprise bombing attack, leading Sergeant "Crazy Earl" to take his place as squad leader.
-As they enter the city, an unnamed Marine is shot dead, before Crazy Earl kills two Vietnamese soldiers.
-In a sequence featuring "Surfin' Bird", Cowboy looks toward the viewer's camera and shouts "Hey, start the cameras, this is Vietnam, the movie!"
-Later, a booby-trapped rabbit toy kills Crazy Earl, leaving Cowboy in command.
-Becoming lost in the city, the squad is attacked by a Viet Cong sniper who fatally shoots three more members: "Eightball", "Doc Jay", and Cowboy.
+During the Battle of Huế, platoon leader Lieutenant "'Mr. Touchdown'" Schinoski is killed, leaving Sergeant "Crazy Earl" to take his place as squad leader.
+As they enter the city, the squad engages in combat with enemy forces and secure the area.
+Later, during a patrol, a booby-trapped rabbit toy kills Crazy Earl, leaving Cowboy in command.
+Becoming lost in the city, the squad is attacked by a Viet Cong sniper who fatally shoots "Eightball" and "Doc Jay".
+As the squad closes in on the sniper's location, Cowboy is killed.

 Assuming command, squad machine gunner "Animal Mother" leads an attack on the sniper.
 Joker locates her first, but his M16 rifle jams.
 The sniper, a teenage girl, overhears this and opens fire, while Rafter Man shoots and mortally wounds her.
 As the squad converges on the sniper, she begs for death, leading to an argument over whether to kill her or leave her to die in pain.
 Animal Mother agrees to a mercy killing but only if Joker will handle it; after some hesitation, Joker shoots her.
 As night falls, the Marines march to the Perfume River singing the "Mickey Mouse March".
-A narration of Joker's thoughts conveys that, despite his being "in a world of shit", he is glad to be alive, and is "not afraid."
+Joker narrates his thoughts in a final voice-over line: "I am so happy that I am alive, in one piece, and short.
+I'm in a world of shit, yes, but I am alive.
+And I am not afraid."